 Unlike the ambiguity and mixed outcomes of the CE impact studies on sustainability, scholars unequivocally agreed on internal and external issues that hinder CE implementation.
-The lack of customers' support, access to technology, institutional support, professionalism in environmental management and above all financial support is identified as some of the external factors that disqualify businesses from adopting the CE model (Ormazabal et al., 2016; Prieto-Sandoval et al., 2018; Rizos et al., 2016).
-On the other hand, the lack of information system, technical resources, financial resources and management commitment is a few challenges endogenous to firms (Dey et al., 2015; Dey, Malesios, De, Budhwar, et al., 2020; Dey, Malesios, De, Chowdhury, et al., 2019; Ritzén & Sandström, 2017).
-Therefore, we propose the following hypothesis to test if these external and internal factors affect the TC manufacturing firms in a similar way as other industries:
+The lack of, customers' support, access to technology, institutional support, professionalism in environmental management and above all, the lack of financial support are identified as some of the external factors that disqualify businesses from adopting the CE model (Prieto-Sandoval et al., 2018; Ormazabal et al., 2016; Rizos et al., 2016).
+On the other hand, the lack of information systems, technical resources, financial resources and management commitment are a few challenges endogenous to firms (Dey et al., 2020; 2019; 2015; Ritzén & Sandström, 2017).
+Therefore, we propose the following hypothesis to test if these external and internal factors affect the TC manufacturing firms in a similar way to other industries:

 H6.
-External challenges hinder the adaptation and internal challenges hinder the implementation of the CE business model in TC manufacturing firms.
+External challenges hinder the adaptation, and internal challenges hinder the implementation of the CE business model in TC manufacturing firms.

-Previous studies have successfully identified that growth (De et al., 2018), productivity (Dey, Malesios, De, Chowdhury, et al., 2019; Malesios et al., 2018), reputation (Del Río et al., 2010), cost reduction (Ritzén & Sandström, 2017), emission reduction (Ellen MacArthur Foundation, 2019), sustainability (Malesios et al., 2018; Moore & Manring, 2009) and social well-being (Dey, Malesios, De, Budhwar, et al., 2020) positively influence firms' propensity and intensity to adopt and implement the CE business model.
+Previous studies have successfully identified that growth (De et al., 2020), productivity (Dey et al., 2019; Malesios et al., 2018), reputation (Del Río, 2010), cost reduction (Ritzén & Sandström, 2017), emission reduction (Ellen MacArthur Foundation, 2019) and sustainability (Malesios et al., 2018; Moore & Manring, 2009), Social well-being (Dey et al., 2020) positively influence firms' propensity and intensity to adopt and implement the CE business model.
 Therefore, we propose the following hypothesis to test if such factors similarly affect TC manufacturing firms: